maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 You may need to `ev(ans1,simp)` explicitly in any potential response tree.

-In makes no sense to simplify the equivalence reasoning input type, so this has been ommitted.
+It makes no sense to simplify the equivalence reasoning input type, so this has been omitted.

 ## Extra options ##